Angelina Jolie Does Not Want To Get Back Together With Brad Pitt [Debunked]

 “[Angelina Jolie] relied on Brad for more than she realized,” the rumored source explained.
 “He was such an emotionally present, hands-on dad and partner.
 And with the rumors that he’s been spending time with Kate Hudson, she feels extra pangs of regret.
 She’s convinced there’s no way Kate could make him happy.”

-Angelina Jolie split from Brad Pitt in September of last year, just weeks after celebrating their 2-year wedding anniversary and in her divorce filing, Jolie requested a judge grant her with full physical custody of their children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Knox and Vivienne, 8, with her former partner having visitation.
+Angelina Jolie split from Brad Pitt in September of last year, just weeks after celebrating their two-year wedding anniversary and in her divorce filing, Jolie requested a judge grant her with full physical custody of their children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Knox and Vivienne, 8, with her former partner having visitation.
 A short time later, rumors began swirling in regard to potential child abuse after an alleged incident between Pitt and Maddox on their private plane.
 However, after weeks of investigations by the FBI and the Los Angeles Department of Child and Family Services, Pitt was cleared of the shocking charges.

 Following their split, Brad Pitt began facing rumors of a potential relationship with actress Kate Hudson.
 Although the rumored couple hasn’t actually been seen together in the months since he and Angelina Jolie ended their relationship, they have been accused of having a secret relationship for the past several months.